medakadem/vsts-regex-replace/README.md

 # vsts-regex-replace

-Extension to replace content in files based on regex as a build step in VSTS Release.
+Extension to replace content in files based on regex as a build step in VSTS Build or Release.

 ![Logo](https://raw.githubusercontent.com/IvanBoyko/vsts-regex-replace/master/images/icon_64.png)

-# Features

-...

 # Examples